prokop7/SA-SSD/README.md

 ### Desktop

-In your browser, open the file:
+In your console, open the project folder and execute these commands:
 ```bash
 cd ./dev
 npm install